 The Big Honzo has a comfortable and relatively upright climbing position.
 Here the cockpit feels pleasantly compact despite having a sizeable reach.
 Steering is direct, and the front wheel stays on the ground through uphill switchbacks.
 Our medium test bike weighs in at 29 lbs 6 oz.
 It never feels bulky, sluggish, or hefty on the ascent.
 Having the rear axle short and tucked into the BB can sometimes lead to an unstable rear end that causes riders to "loop out" under pedaling forces.
 This was our experience with the Salsa Timberjack.
 It was not the case with the Big Honzo; the rear end has plenty of traction.

 The short and stiff rear end makes climbing rough terrain jarring.
 You need to get up and out of the saddle and power over it.
 Staying seated provides a harsh and unpleasant bounce.
 Your best bet is to stand up, gas it, and hope the rock garden is short.
-The Specialized Fuse has a far more forgiving ride thanks to a little frame flex in the rear triangle and 3.0-inch tires.
-The Fuse feels a bit more like a full suspension bike while the Big Honzo feels like it has a rigid rear end.
+This is similar to the very stiff rear end of the Ibis DV9 that can also feel quite harsh over chatter on the ascents.

 The SRAM NX 1x11 with a 30:42 climbing gear worked well.
 The Maxxis Rekon 2.8-tries hooked up nicely in all conditions.